Specicount/Specicount/README.md

 # Meetings Schedule

 ##### Client Meetings
+We aim for weekly meetings but frequency also depends on necessity.
 * 2pm-4pm every Tuesday (with the exception of Week 8, where we will be running testing on students in another timeslot)

 ##### Team Meetings